 About Eye Care Foundation

 Eye Care Foundation was born out of the need to help provide and establish good and affordable eye care in developing countries while being based in the Netherlands.

 Initially this happened mainly through sending out ophthalmic teams.
 The support has shifted to aiding local capacity by facilitating training, improving the infrastructure by building eye clinics and donating ophthalmic equipment.
 We are working towards sustainable eye care.
 The support of the Eye Care Foundation is focused on the poorest for whom good medical care is inaccessible or unaffordable.
-The Eye Care Foundation has projects in the Himalayan region (Nepal), Southeast Asia (Vietnam, Cambodia, Laos) and Africa (Tanzania).
+The Eye Care Foundation has projects in the Himalayan region (Nepal), Southeast Asia (Vietnam, Cambodia, Laos) and Africa (Tanzania, Rwanda and Zambia).

 The support we provide is most successful when networks of Eye Centres are set up in the regions with well-trained local staff, volunteers, high quality equipment, and good housing.
 The goal is to strengthen those networks with our project support.
 Over time, the networks should be able to support themselves financially and acquire the expertise to work independently.
 It is fundamental to integrate locally to ensure continuity and quality.

 Eye Care Foundation was founded when Eyecare Worldwide and Mekong Eye Doctors joined forces in 2008.
 The two organizations shared the same objectives and working together as the current foundation has proved to be more efficient and effective.

 Eyecare Worldwide (1984) was founded by a Dutch ophthalmologist who was moved by the plight of the high number of people who suffered from blindness that could be cured or even prevented.
 Mekong Eye Doctors (1993) was founded by a Dutch biochemist after he had been in Thailand to conduct eye research.